 Modern condensing furnaces often have a condensate pan that collects water from the combustion process, but if this pan is not draining correctly, it can cause water to overflow and trigger a safety switch that prevents the furnace from operating to prevent damage.

 Were your wintertime heating bills more expensive than average last year?
-If so, that’s a common sign that there may be something wrong with your heating system and that you need to have an expert make a furnace repair—if you wait too long to have the situation analyzed, you’ll likely end up spending more money on repairs in the future.
+If so, that’s a common sign that there may be something wrong with your heating system and that you need to have an expert make a furnace repair.
+If you wait too long to have the situation analyzed, you’ll likely end up spending more money on your energy bills and your furnace repairs in the future.
+Our best recommendation is to schedule your Bowie, MD, furnace repair consultation now.

 A properly running furnace is quiet, efficient, and causes little vibration.
-It’s normal for a furnace to make some noise while operating or starting or stopping a cycle, but constantly noisy furnaces need attention.
-If you hear any of the following noises, call Grove Heating & Cooling right away for furnace repair in Bowie, MD—we’ll come out and assess the situation, and likely stop a small problem from growing larger.
+It’s normal for a furnace to make some noise while operating, or while starting or stopping a cycle, but constantly noisy furnaces need attention.
+If you hear any of the following noises, call Grove Heating & Cooling right away for furnace repair in Bowie, MD.
+We’ll come out to listen and help stop a small problem from growing larger.
+Some common furnace noises and what they mean include:

 Clanking noises can indicate loose or damaged parts within the furnace, such as the blower wheel or motor mounts, which might suggest that components are not securely fastened or that there are issues with the furnace’s internal mechanism.